-The professionals involved in contracting must be skilled negotiators, as the contracting process requires patience, flexibility, and the ability to work well with others.
+The professionals involved in contract management must be skilled negotiators, as the contracting process requires patience, flexibility, and the ability to work well with others.
 Parties often go into a negotiation round with completely different goals and objectives, and they have to be prepared to make some concessions.
 Given that most companies strive to establish long-lasting business relationships with their contracting partners, it is important to negotiate in good faith and earn the other side’s trust.
 Here are some ways to ensure that happens:

 Be Transparent and Forthcoming

 If parties are going to enter into a contract with one another, they have to know that they can rely on the veracity of the other party’s statements.
 There are general principles of contracting that mandate good faith and fair dealing, and this includes a duty to be transparent.
 During the negotiation phase, the parties have to exchange information that will affect whether they will agree to certain terms in the contract agreement.
 As a result, it would be improper to withhold information or mislead the other side in any way.
 Both sides must be willing to be completely transparent and wholly forthcoming with respect to their expectations and abilities.
+Contract lifecycle management software helps foster transparency in contract negotiations even further.

 Parties obviously enter into the negotiation phase with their own idea of what they hope to accomplish, but they cannot assume that they will get everything they want, especially if it will be at the expense of the other party.
 Both sides must exercise empathy and make a genuine effort to understand where the other side is coming from.
 The whole point of the negotiation process is to come up with a mutually satisfactory agreement, and this can only occur if each side is willing to be flexible and compromise.
 In far too many instances, the negotiations go off of the rails because one side makes outrageous demands or refuses to acquiesce to even minor requests from the other side.